-Natural Falls State Park in Oklahoma is a lovely little escape to waterfalls, scenic hikes, and, if you want to stay a little bit longer, the yurt life.
+Natural Falls State Park is a lovely little escape to waterfalls, scenic hikes, and, if you want to stay a little bit longer, the yurt life.

 If the name doesn’t ring a bell but the images of the park seem familiar, that may be the falls’ starring role as a filming site for Where the Red Fern Grows.